 One of the methods novices can use to try and understand a complex economic theory, such as that espoused by Dr. Sowell and others, is to understand what it is not.
 What is the opposite of lessened regulations, and lower business specific taxes?
 Some call it Keynesianism economics.
 Keynesian economists often call for government intervention in times of crisis (i.e. recession or depression).
 Keynesians often call for “work ready jobs”, and what others call “shovel ready jobs”.
 Opponents characterize these jobs as one group of employees digging a hole, while another group covers that hole.
 The short-term purpose of such jobs is to get us over the short-term, temporary, bump of a failing economy.
 The problem that results from these temporary, short-term resolutions is that when government establishes a role in the economy, for emergency purposes, it rarely rolls those temporary measures back when the emergency has been resolved, as most politicians will not concede that an emergency, which voters elect them to fix, is ever resolved.

-‘Why would a Big greedy Corporation call for more taxes, more regulations, and more complications within their own industry?’ some might ask.
+‘Why would a Big, greedy Corporation call for more taxes, more regulations, and more complications within their own industry?’ some might ask.
 ‘Doesn’t that affect their profit margin?’
 The answer lies in fine print of the reason that there are now more millionaires in Washington D.C., per capita, than in any other place in the United States.
 It is also the answer to the question how an indicator of the health of an economy, such as the Gross Domestic Product (GDP), can continue to grow at an anemic rate while the stock market soars to record levels.
 Crony capitalism results in Big Corporations (and their lobbyists) joining hands with government officials (and their agencies) to pass onerous regulations and high corporate tax rates on an industry.
-The result is that the rich companies in that industry can get richer and the poor get poorer, and this creates a truer form of what we could more appropriately call trickle-down economics with the government at the top.
+The result is that the rich companies in that industry get richer and the poor get poorer, and this creates a truer form of what could more appropriately call trickle-down economics with the government and big corporations holding hands at the top.

-When the Food and Drug Administration (FDA) recently passed regulations on E-Cigarettes, or Vapor cigarettes, for example, they did so in a manner that should have shocked those that loathe corporate America and favor regulating Big Corporate America in a way that they believe, somehow, benefits everyone else.
+When the Food and Drug Administration (FDA) recently passed regulations on E-Cigarettes, or Vapor cigarettes, for example, they did so in a manner that should have shocked those who loathe corporate America and favor regulating Big Corporate America in a way that they believe, somehow, benefits everyone else.
 The FDA regulations actually ended up favoring the Big Three Corporations in the smoking industry, or those that have the means, and the set aside money, to comply with all of the FDA regulations and the resultant applications.
-The Little Guys that attempted to establish brand names in the industry, and carve out their own niche, will eventually be unable to afford these expenses and still turn a profit on the product, so the Big Three will be the only ones left that can afford to sell and distribute E-Cigarettes and Vapor cigarettes.
+The Little Guys who attempted to establish brand names in the industry, and carve out their own niche in the industry, will eventually be unable to afford these expenses and still turn a profit on the product, so the Big Three will be the only ones left that can afford to sell and distribute E-Cigarettes and Vapor cigarettes.
 Why would these Big Three corporations do this, if they are already in the E-Cigarettes segment of the market, but not dominating it yet, or if they are not already in the market, but they have plans to be?
 They were utilizing Big Government regulation and taxation to crush the little guys in their industry.
 The very definition of what some politicos call crony capitalism.

 Some may say that the FDA’s regulations in the E-Cigarette, or Vapor cigarette, industry may have inadvertently helped the Big Three in their plans to dominate this segment of the industry.
 They would add, however, that the primary goal of the FDA was to help the consumer understand that E-cigarettes and Vapor cigarettes either contain toxins that are harmful to their health, or that the companies in the industry must prove that they don’t, and they must warn the public if they can’t.
 In the case of this particular FDA regulation, however, Michael Siegel writes that there were alternatives to protect the consumer in the ways the FDA stated that these regulations would, but that the FDA chose the most the route most beneficial for the Big Three.
 One could deduce, based on the particulars of the regulations listed in Siegel’s piece that the FDA acted in a manner that the Big Three’s lobbyists called for, as these regulations helped the Big Three crush the little guys in the segment in such a manner that will leave the Big Three as the sole competitors.